Networking and Co-operations

 The IPF is a member of DRESDEN concept and closely linked to the university...
 DETAILS

 ... in Germany

 As an institute of the Leibniz Association, the IPF is committed to carrying out application-oriented basic research.
 The aim of bridging the gap between fundamental research and applications distinguishes the IPF from polymer institutes of Max Planck Society, Fraunhofer Gesellschaft, and Helmholtz Association.

 With its application-oriented research based on a broad understanding of fundamentals, the IPF is a sought-after partner in projects with industry.
-Third-party funding, in the amount of about 2 million Euro, is obtained directly from industry annually.
-This is more than 20 per cent of third-party funding of the institute.
-Currently, five technology enterprises have already been established for the direct commercial exploitation of research results obtained at the IPF.
+Third-party funding, in the amount of about 1,1 million Euro, is obtained directly from industry annually.
+This is more than 36 per cent of third-party funding of the institute.
+Currently, nine technology enterprises have already been established for the direct commercial exploitation of research results obtained at the IPF.
 The institute also offers advice to the polymer-producing and plastics-processing industry, and its efforts in establishing these contacts and transfer of know-how are supported by regional and nationwide networks.